ovh/docs/pages/platform/databases/databases_07_cross_service_integration/guide.en-gb.md

 ### Integration matrix

-- All services support logs to opensearch & kafka_logs to kafka
+- All services support logs to opensearch & kafka_logs to kafka.
-- All services except m3db & m3agg support metrics to pg & metrics to m3db
+- All services except m3db & m3agg support metrics to pg & metrics to m3db.

 Other integrations: